consenlabs/tokenlon-contracts/doc/strategies/LimitOrder.md

 ## Order Cancelling

 If a maker wants to cancel an opened order, a special signature is required.
 More specifically, the maker should modify the original order with `takerTokenAmount` set to zero and sign it.
-By submitting cancelling signature to the contract, the original order is marked as canceled which can not by filled anymore.
+By submitting cancelling signature to the contract, the original order is marked as canceled which can not be filled anymore.

 ## Fee

 There are totally three different fee factors in `LimitOrder` contract.
-For `fillByTrader` scenario, `makerFeeFactor` and `takerFeeFactor` can be applied to calculate two kinds of fees.
+For `fillByTrader` scenario, `makerFeeFactor` and `takerFeeFactor` are applied to calculate two kinds of fees.
 For `fillByProtocol` case, the `takerFeeFactor` is applied to the taker asset as well.
-However, there's another `profitFeeFactor` for the profit of the relayer.
+However, there's another `profitFeeFactor` is applied to the profit of the relayer.
 All of the fees will be transferred to `feeCollector` during the settlement.